sicomore/lexik/README.md

 ```bash
 yarn install
 ```
+cd lexik
+composer install
+yarn install

 ## Setting up your database

-# Schema
+### Schema

 Create a database with the name you want.
-In `.env` file at the root of the project, modify the generic name `lexik.db`, in the `DATABASE_URL` parameter, by the name of your database.
+In `.env` file at the root of the project, modify the generic name `lexik.db`, in the `DATABASE_URL` parameter, with the name of your database.
 In your terminal, launch the command :
 ```bash
 php bin/console doctrine:database:create